 Swimming is one of the most popular sports we know of.
 It’s been around for ages and people love it.
 Not only is the activity itself fun but it has a lot of benefits to its name too.
 That is why people often choose swimming as their go-to when in need of a recreational hobby, be it indoors or outdoors.

 The majority of advantages we look forward to when talking about swimming don’t require us to be professionals.
 In fact, you don’t need to know all the strokes, techniques, or training methods either.
 What you do need to know is how to swim and that is enough for you to start.
-If you wish to develop your swimming skills you can always find a coach and work on yourself but if you want to do a little extra work on your fitness by doing something different than what you’re used to then you’ll be just fine with knowing the basics.
+If you wish to develop your swimming skills, you can always find a coach and work on yourself, but if you want to do a little extra work on your fitness by doing something different from what you’re used to, you’ll be fine with knowing the basics.

 What makes swimming so amazing, you ask?
 Here is our top list of why this sport is one of a kind and in exactly which ways it can help improve your life.

-One of the main reasons why this burning of calories happens is because of the fact that swimming activates your whole body.
+One of the main reasons why this burning of calories happens is because swimming activates your whole body.
 The more effort and motion you produce the more calories are burned.
-From the biggest to the smallest, all group muscles work when you swim and that is what makes this activity incredible when losing body fat.
+From the biggest to the smallest, all group muscles work when you swim, which makes this activity incredible when losing body fat.

-In order to swim you have to move your whole body in a very specific way.
+To swim you have to move your whole body in a very specific way.
 Having a proper swimming technique will aid greatly in fixing your posture as a result.
 People who sit a lot or slouch when walking usually see improvement once they take up swimming.
 All the inactive muscles wake up and start developing during swimming.
-From thereon they start playing their role when it comes to your posture and you move in a more natural way.
+From thereon they start playing their role when it comes to your posture and you move more naturally.